Updated Mar 16, 2026§ For Pets

 How long does a hunting GPS collar battery last?

-Most hunting GPS collars last 20-40 hours per charge, depending on update frequency.
-The Garmin TT 25 runs about 20 hours at the fastest 2.5-second update rate and longer at slower rates.
-The SportDOG TEK 2.0 stretches past 40 hours at its most conservative 2-minute update setting.
+Most hunting GPS collars are rated in hour-level runtimes, with update frequency doing most of the damage.
+The Garmin TT 25 is rated shorter at the fastest 2.5-second update rate and longer at slower rates, while the SportDOG TEK 2.0 stretches further at its most conservative 2-minute update setting.
 Charge overnight between hunting days.

 What size dog can wear a hunting GPS collar?